sagefy/sagefy/docs/Planning-Machine-Learning-Requirements.md

 - Features: tags, kinds and formats, other learner performance, etc.
 - Deal with asynchronous assessment
 - Determine when the learner should take a break.
-- Given unit difficulties, determine time to complete a set.
+- Given unit difficulties, determine time to complete a subject.
-- Assess validity of cards, units, and sets.
+- Assess validity of cards, units, and subjects.

 #### Side note - Six diverse sample subjects for planning examples